-In El Nido you should try some of the island hopping tours.
-There are 4 available and are called: Tours A, Tour B, Tour C, Tour D and the price ranges from 1200 pesos to 1400 pesos.
+In El Nido, you should try some island-hopping tours.
+There are 4 available: Tours A, Tour B, Tour C, and Tour D. The price ranges from 1200 pesos to 1400 pesos.
 Tour A is not to be missed.
-You’ll see Big Lagoon and Small Lagoon: two lagoons in the middle of the sea simply fantastic.
+You’ll see Big Lagoon and Small Lagoon: two lagoons in the middle of the sea, which is fantastic.

-The price includes also the lunch prepared in one of the islands where you will stop.
-Also in this case, it might be a good idea to book a private boat to avoid the crowd and stop longer in the beaches you want to.
+The price also includes the lunch prepared on one of the islands where you will stop.
+Also, in this case, it might be a good idea to book a private boat to avoid the crowd and stop longer on the beaches you want to.
 Tour C is also worth it.

 Remember to bring some cash with you because there are no ATMs in El Nido!

-If you are looking for a place to stay with a beautiful view I suggest you stay in Corong Corong, a couple of miles before El Nido.
+If you are looking for a place to stay with a beautiful view, I suggest you stay in Corong Corong, a couple of miles before El Nido.
 I stayed here, in a bungalow on the beach.
-The view from my bed was that of the photo below… Simply amazing…
+The view from my bed was that of the photo below…

 Where is the best place to see the sunset in El Nido?

-Unfortunately, in El Nido the sun in the afternoon goes behind the cliff to the west, but Corong Corong is located just behind the mountain and the sunsets are perfect.
+Unfortunately, in El Nido, the afternoon sun goes behind the cliff to the west, but Corong Corong is located just behind the mountain, and the sunsets are perfect.

-Actually it might be a good idea to sleep in Corong Corong rather than El Nido.
-It is quieter and there are several resorts on the beach that do not cost too much.
-I chose Corong Corong and if I had to come back I would make the same choice.
-I took the first photo of the post in Corong Corong and one of the resorts can be seen on the left.
+Actually, it might be a good idea to sleep in Corong Corong rather than El Nido.
+It is quieter, and several resorts on the beach do not cost too much.
+I chose Corong Corong; if I had to return, I would make the same choice.
+I took the post’s first photo in Corong Corong, and one of the resorts can be seen on the left.

-Remember to bring a tripod, a wide-angle lens like the 10-22mm, and a set of ND filters to take some good pictures of the sunsets.
+Remember to bring a tripod, a wide-angle lens, and a set of ND filters to take good sunset pictures.

 Things to see in Palawan: Nacpan

-In this village there is not electricity nor internet: a great place to relax for a few days.
+This village has neither electricity nor internet: a great place to relax for a few days.

-In recent years I have had the chance to visit several countries but I can honestly say that Palawan is the most beautiful place I have ever been to.
-Is it really the most beautiful island in the world?
-I haven’t seen the whole world and therefore I can’t say, but why can’t check it for yourself.
+In recent years, I have had the chance to visit several countries, but I can honestly say that Palawan is the most beautiful place I have ever been to.
+Is it the most beautiful island in the world?
+I haven’t seen the whole world, and therefore I can’t say, but why can’t you check it for yourself?